 - Chia seeds: For some chewy texture, those seeds are also healthy and adds lots of nutrients to this drink.
-Don’t forget to read the recipe notes to know how to add them.
+Don’t forget to read the recipe notes to get a tip for adding them.

-- Sweetener: I used white sugar in this recipe but any sweetener works just fine, for a healthier option try Stevia, Monk fruit or even honey.
+- Sweetener: I used white sugar in this recipe but any sweetener works just fine, for a healthier option try Stevia, Monk fruit or your favorite type of honey.

 - Water: Add as much as the recipe ask for it, aguas frescas are light, if you add less water you’ll end with some sort of fruit juice instead.

-Now that you know something about the ingredients, let’s see how to make this delicious Mexican strawberry fresca.
+Now that you know something about the ingredients, let me tell you how to make this delicious Mexican strawberry fresca.
 Believe me, is very easy and once you try it once, you won’t go back to bottled drinks!

-Start by washing thoroughly your berries.
+Start by washing thoroughly your berries (read notes).
 If you using frozen strawberries you can skip this step.